Drivers with interstate licences

 - WA: www.transport.wa.gov.au

-- visit an Access Canberra Service Centre to book your practical driving assessment, within 7 calendar days of getting this history
+Visit an Access Canberra Service Centre to book your practical driving assessment.

-- bring your proof of identity and residency.
+- bring your proof of identity and proof you live in the ACT

 Read about the practical driving assessment.